kwade4/RAISE-DRI/docs/rs.md

 ---
 title: Research Software
 layout: default
-parent: Canada's Digital Research Infrastructure
+parent: What is the DRI?
-nav_order: 6
+nav_order: 5
 ---

 # Research Software